Publications

 2019

-- Process intensification in multicomponent distillation: A review of recent advancementsZheyu Jiang, and Rakesh AgrawalChemical Engineering Research and Design May 2019
+- ChERDProcess intensification in multicomponent distillation: A review of recent advancementsZheyu Jiang and Rakesh AgrawalChemical Engineering Research and Design, May 2019

 Process intensification (PI) is an emerging concept in chemical engineering that describes the design innovations that lead to significant shrinkage in size and boost in efficiency of a process plant.
 Distillation, the most commonly used separation technique in the chemical industry, is a crucial component of PI.
 Here, we systematically discuss the following aspects of PI in non-azeotropic multicomponent distillation: (1) Introducing thermal couplings to eliminate intermediate reboilers and condensers to save energy and capital cost; (2) Improving operability of thermally coupled columns by means of eliminating vapor streams in thermal couplings with only liquid transfers or column section rearrangement; (3) Enabling double and multi-effect distillation of thermally coupled configurations to further reduce heat duty; (4) Performing simultaneous heat and mass integration among thermally coupled columns to reduce the number of columns and heat duty; and (5) Conducting any thermally coupled distillation in n-product streams using 1 to n−2 column shells with operable novel dividing wall columns.
 We demonstrate these aspects of PI through examples to illustrate how they lead to compact, easy-to-operate, energy efficient and cost effective multicomponent distillation system designs.

-- Global optimization of multicomponent distillation configurations: Global minimization of total cost for multicomponent mixture separationsZheyu Jiang, Tony Joseph Mathew, Haibo Zhang, and 4 more authorsComputers & Chemical Engineering May 2019
+- CACEGlobal optimization of multicomponent distillation configurations: Global minimization of total cost for multicomponent mixture separationsZheyu Jiang, Tony Joseph Mathew, Haibo Zhang, and 4 more authorsComputers & Chemical Engineering, May 2019

 We introduce a global optimization framework for determining the minimum cost required to distill any ideal or near-ideal multicomponent mixture into its individual constituents using a sequence of columns.
 This new framework extends the Global Minimization Algorithm (GMA) previously introduced by Nallasivam et al. (2016); and we refer to the new framework as the Global Minimization Algorithm for Cost (GMAC).
 GMAC guarantees global optimality by formulating a nonlinear program (NLP) for each and every distillation configuration in the search space and solving it using global optimization solvers.
 The case study presented in this work not only demonstrates the need for developing such an algorithm, but also shows the flexibility and effectiveness of GMAC, which enables process engineers to design and retrofit energy efficient and cost-effective distillation configurations.

-- Global minimization of total exergy loss of multicomponent distillation configurationsZheyu Jiang, Zewei Chen, Joshua Huff, and 3 more authorsAIChE Journal May 2019
+- AIChEGlobal minimization of total exergy loss of multicomponent distillation configurationsZheyu Jiang, Zewei Chen, Joshua Huff, and 3 more authorsAIChE Journal, May 2019

 The operating cost of a multicomponent distillation system comprises two major aspects: the overall heat duty requirement and the temperature levels at which the heat duties are generated and rejected.
 The second aspect, often measured by the thermodynamic efficiency of the distillation system, can be quantified by its total exergy loss.
 In this article, we introduce a global optimization framework for determining the minimum total exergy loss required to distill any ideal or near-ideal multicomponent mixture using a sequence of columns.
 Desired configurations identified by this new framework tend to use milder-temperature reboilers and condensers and are thus attractive for applications such as heat pump assisted distillation.
 Through a case study of shale gas separations, we demonstrate the effectiveness of this framework and present various useful physical insights for designing energy efficient distillation systems.